-The Group achieved FUM growth of \$143.0 million for the three-year performance period ended 30 June 2016.
-Accordingly, the performance condition was partially met and on 23 August 2016 the Directors resolved that 96% of the FY14 PRs thereto vested.
+The Group achieved FUM growth of \$187.7 million for the three-year performance period ended 30 June 2017.
+Accordingly, the performance condition was fully met and on 22 August 2017 the Directors resolved that 100% of the FY15 PRs thereto vested.

-The FY15, FY16 and FY17 PRs remain unvested.
+The FY16, FY17 and FY18 PRs remain unvested.

-These PRs are convertible to ordinary shares on a 1:1 basis, with 60% subject to the ROAFE vesting condition, measured over a three-year period from 1 July 2013 to 30 June 2016 ("FY14 Performance Period") and 1 July 2014 to 30 June 2017 ("FY15 Performance Period") respectively.
+These PRs are convertible to ordinary shares on a 1:1 basis, with 60% subject to the ROAFE vesting condition, measured over a three-year period from 1 July 2014 to 30 June 2017 ("FY15 Performance Period").
 ROAFE is measured as the average of the earnings before interest, tax and write-downs of inventories and/or development costs or increases in the carrying value of inventories (EBIT) divided by the average of the sum of net debt, convertible notes, contributed equity, non-controlling interests and retained earnings.

-The ROAFE is compared to the Board's internal target ROAFE for the FY14 and FY15 Performance Periods, respectively.
+The ROAFE is compared to the Board's internal target ROAFE for the FY15 Performance Period.